Chinese paper calls for retaliation over Australia tycoon attack

 "China must let those prancing provocateurs know how much of a price they pay when they deliberately rile us," it said, adding that Australia "must be marginalized in China's global strategy".

-The newspaper implied that Australia did not mean that much to China in any case.
+The newspaper, which has in the past locked horns with other foreign politicians, such as British Prime Minister David Cameron, implied that Australia did not mean that much to China in any case.